oquinena/wpbackup/README.md

 Simple tool to backup wordpressfolder and database (using database connection properties from wp-config.php) and upload resulting files to sftp-server configured in "wpbackup.properties".

 ## Usage
 The tool is written in Python3 and requires the module [PySFTP](https://pypi.org/project/pysftp/) to enable sftp-upload.
 Install PySFTP using `pip install pysftp`.
+Filenames are hardcoded to "WP-Webbfiles.zip" for wordpress-files and "wp.databasebackup.sql" for database.
+Suits my needs but kan easily be changed ;)

 ```
 wpbackup [-h] [-i] [-n] PATH